cavazosjoe/okta-blog/_source/_posts/2020-10-14-saml-database-authentication.md

 First look at the Maven POM file located at `/pom.xml`.

 This application inherits from the `spring-boot-starter-parent` parent project.
-This will provide you with Spring Boot's dependency and plugin management:
+This provides you with Spring Boot's dependency and plugin management:

 ```xml
 <parent>